HLasse/TextDescriptives/docs/coherence.rst

 * First-order coherence: The cosine similarity between consecutive sentences.
 * Second-order coherence: The cosine similarity between sentences that are two sentences apart.

-The implementation uses spacy's :code:`Token.similarity` method to calculate the similarity between sentences.
+The implementation uses spacy's :code:`Span.similarity` method to calculate the similarity between sentences.
 The similarity is based on the word embeddings in the spacy pipeline, i.e. small, medium, large, or transformer models will have different results.
 Read more on `spacy's documentation <https://spacy.io/usage/linguistic-features#vectors-similarity>`_